dgyarmati/ds-visualizer/NOTES.md

 - replace with vmax/vmin?
 - download only used fa icons
 - modal should disappear when there is an outside click as well
+- move console code to library code section
+- clean up its code a little
+- redefine console object to point to integrated console?

 - need help? - modal
 - error handling